niszet/stylex/README.md

 docx file can be used.

 `stylex` package acts as a wrapper functions of `xml2`.
-This helps you to modify the style object of xml w/o error-prone actions.
+This helps you to modify the style object without knowledge of xml2 package behaviour.

 Installation
 ------------